Cloudcostify/pulumi-cost-estimation-cli/README.md

 I would ❤️ if you contribute in any way you would like to since I am currently the only one working on the project and it is quite time consuming.

+You can also join the community on slack: https://cloudcostify.slack.com.

 The code is currently being prepared to be migrated to the repo.
 Set a watch on the repo to get notified when this has been completed.